JStephenHuang/yap/README.md

 # YAP

-The only YAP project is creepypastas.
+The only current YAP project is creepypastas. (see under creepypasta folder)